 Give To The Kmart Wishing Tree Appeal

-The premise for this one's simple—buy a present of your choice, and leave it under the Christmas tree instore.
-In a true show of Christmas spirit, the gift doesn't even have to be purchased from Kmart (though, let's be honest, it probably will be!); however the company does encourage practical presents that last beyond the festive season, as well as those for teenagers and older boys (the groups it struggles most to get gifts for).
+The premise for this one's simple—buy a present of your choice, and leave it under the Christmas tree in-store (alternatively, you can drop it at the Click & Collect station).
+In a true show of Christmas spirit, the gift doesn't even have to be purchased from Kmart (though let's be honest, it probably will be); however, the company does encourage practical presents that last beyond the festive season, as well as those for teenagers and older boys (the groups it struggles most to get gifts for).

-This year, the retail giant is also accepting $1 donations at the checkout or online which go directly to The Salvation Army, making the spirit of giving even easier.
+This year, the retail giant is also accepting cash contributions in-store or online which go directly to The Salvation Army, making the spirit of giving even easier.
 Oh, and all you last-minute shoppers out there needn't worry—Kmart will be accepting these offers of help right up until Christmas Eve.
 Get giving.

 Keep the good vibes going and take in the best Christmas lights Auckland has to offer.

 Image credit: Jackie S, World Vision Smiles, Coral Gardeners, Oxfam, The Restaurant Association, Kiwi Christmas Books.